The main venue used by StageSoc is The Annex.

 A Canford Techpro comms system also operates with cans sockets located in either stage wing and dedicated comms lines in the lighting and sound looms.
 The system is controlled via a distribution amplifier at the rear of the auditorium.

-Arts H capacity after the refurb is 143 for shows plus 6 opping seats, with 3 taken out by the LX opping table.
+Arts H has a capacity for 143 audience members for shows plus 6 opping seats, with 3 taken out by the LX opping table.
 (7 rows of 4+10+4, and one of 4+5+4 for audience; then rows of 4, 3 and 6 for opping & equipment).

-The Turner Sims is a concert hall in Campus where Jazzmanix concerts Pure Dance are held.
+The Turner Sims is a concert hall on Campus where Jazzmanix concerts and IUMTF have been held.
 It is designed for acoustic concerts and has little installed for technical shows.

 This folder contains a plan of the installed rig, a Chamsys show file for controlling the installed lighting rig (universe 2) and house lights (universe 3), and various CAD files.